FaSalih/MD-Tutorials/C2M-TF2/ReadMe.md

 ## Notes:
 1. `pdb` files can be downloaded from the [Protein Data Bank](https://www1.rcsb.org/), or other relevant repositories like [PubChem](https://pubchem.ncbi.nlm.nih.gov/).
 They can also be generated using various tools like [MolView](https://molview.org/), [RDKit.py](https://github.com/rdkit/rdkit) or Open Babel.
 An example script for generating `pdb` files using RDKit is available at: `C2M-TF2/creating-mol-lt-files/generate-pdb.py`

+2. Different force field templates can be found in the `${INSTALLATION-DIR}/moltemplate/moltemplate/force_fields` folder.
+Additional force field templates can be added from online sources.